-The Potomac Institute for Policy Studies’ Center for Neurotechnology Studies is holding a symposium to discuss the biggest mystery to mankind, the mind, through the convergence of neuroscience, biologics, nanotechnology, and the digital revolution.
+The Potomac Institute for Policy Studies’ Center for Neurotechnology Studies held a symposium to discuss the biggest mystery to mankind, the mind, through the convergence of neuroscience, biologics, nanotechnology, and the digital revolution.
 The digital, biologics, and nanotechnology disciplines have all provided their own technological leaps for society, from machine intelligence to nano-scale smart devices.
 Neuroscience is on the cusp of its own leap forward: it is has great potential to restore and augment human, cognitive, and physical abilities.
 Enhancing human intelligence through technology will revolutionize business, education, communication, and the way in which society functions.
-As part of the 2014 Neuroscience Policy Symposia Series, the symposium will continue to elaborate on the need for the expansion of the BRAIN Initiative into a National Neurotechnology Initiative.
+As part of the 2014 Neuroscience Policy Symposia Series, the symposium continued to elaborate on the need for the expansion of the BRAIN Initiative into a National Neurotechnology Initiative.
 The distinguished individuals at this symposium will draw from their experience in industry, government, and academia to discuss important topics in neuroscience and the future of intelligence.
 Technology that enhances intelligence and humans will be invaluable to society.

 Wednesday, September 24th, 2014 from 1:00 pm – 4:00 pm